HectorSchreiner/RustyRhythm/CONFIG_DOCUMENTATION.md

 # Configuration Guide
 The `config.json` allows you to customize the behavior of the programs formatter.
 It is possible to design rules for highlghting, deleting and changing either patterns or words.
-The following documentation will explain how the configuration works.
+The following documentation will explain how the configuration and the syntax works.

 # Structure
 The `config.json` file consists of three main sections: